Neural Control Systems

 \section{Conclusion}

-This work shows how to learn from data by following a control-theoretical perspective.
-Having parametrised the approximating function as the solution to a control system on a Hilbert space, we propose several methods to find the set of controls which bring the initial function as close as possible to the target function.
-We derive the expression for the gradient of the cost function with respect to the controls that parametrise the difference equations and propose a gradient-descent based approach to find the optimal controls.
+Our approach shows how to learn from data by following a control-theoretical perspective.
+Having parametrised the approximating function as the solution to a control system on a Hilbert space, we propose several algorithms to find the set of controls which bring the initial function as close as possible to the target function.
+We derive the expression for the gradient of the cost function with respect to the controls that parametrise the difference equations and propose a gradient-descent based method to find the optimal controls.
 In addition, we show how to compute derivatives of the approximating functions with respect to said controls and propose two alternative optimisation methods relying on linear approximations of the approximating functions around a fixed control.

 Interestingly, we show how the assumptions we make lead to results which are coherent with Pontryagin's maximum principle.
-We test the proposed optimisation methods on two toy examples and on two higher-dimensional real world problems, showing that the approaches succeed in learning from real data and are versatile enough to tackle learning tasks of different nature.\\ As well as introducing a novel learning approach, this work fully links control theory and learning theory.
-Control-theory is explicitly being used within the learning task and control-theoretical results are naturally recovered as part of the learning process.
-The work also extends the previous literature (typically based on a state space in $\mathds{R}^n$) to Hilbert spaces, and to bilinear systems, rather than linear ones.
-In addition, the methodology proposed allows to view a control problem in the light of a learning task, which is especially relevant in the current research environment.\\ Further research shall focus on alternative parametrisations of the approximating functions and of different specifications of the control system in order to enhance the accuracy of the methods considered.
+We test the proposed optimisation algorithms on two toy examples and on two higher-dimensional real world problems, showing that our method succeeds in learning from real data and is versatile enough to tackle learning tasks of different nature.

+As well as introducing a novel learning approach, our paper fully links control theory and learning theory.
+Control theory is explicitly being used within the learning task and control-theoretical results are naturally recovered as part of the learning process.
+Our paper also extends the previous literature, which is typically based on a state space in $\mathds{R}^n$, to Hilbert spaces, and to bilinear systems, rather than linear ones.
+In addition, our approach allows to view a control problem in the light of a learning task, which is especially relevant in the current research environment.

+Further research shall focus on alternative parametrisations of the approximating functions and of different specifications of the control system in order to enhance the accuracy of the approximating function.